HHCO Effect? HHC-O Gummies, HHC Carts.

 Some companies only make hexahydrocannabinol in an “explosion-proof” space.
 “Everything’s grounded,” they said.
 “There’s no potential for static discharge.”

-What are the effects of Hexahydrocannabinol on the body and mind?
+What are the effects of HHCO & HHC on the body and mind?

 There is a lack of consensus around HHC’s potency.
 The complication arises, in part, from the fact that when the cannabinoid is manufactured, the end result is a mixture of two different kinds of HHC molecules: 9R HHC actively binds to the body’s natural endocannabinoid receptors, while 9S HHC, because of its slightly different molecular structure, doesn’t do so nearly as well.

 In other words, HHC can have THC-like effects on the body and mind, but HHC is less potent, milligram-per-milligram, than delta-8 THC.
-Delta-8 THC is itself generally regarded as about half as potent as the standard delta-9 THC.
+Delta-8 THC is about half as potent as the standard delta-9 THC.

 While the ratios of the active and inactive hexahydrocannabinol molecules can vary from batch to batch, they need to be at least 50% active to pass muster.